-The supplement is paid directly from DI to the employee's NemKonto and is reported as B-income to the employee.
+The supplement is paid by DI and directly into to the employee's NemKonto and is reported as B-income to the employee.
 A letter detailing this is sent by DI to the employee, cc NFF.

 The enterprises have not deposited funds into the Foundation for many years, as tuberculosis is an extremely rare disease in Denmark.
 It is agreed that if problems related to tuberculosis should later arise again, DI and NNF will enter into negotiations regarding possible payments from the enterprises.